Playing the victim: For manipulation

 Manipulators often play the victim role ("woe is me") by portraying themselves as victims of circumstances or someone else's behavior in order to gain pity or sympathy or to evoke compassion and thereby get something from someone.
 Caring and conscientious people cannot stand to see anyone suffering, and the manipulator often finds it easy and rewarding to play on sympathy to get cooperation.

-While portraying oneself as a victim can be highly successful in obtaining goals over the short-term, this method tends to be less successful over time:
+While portraying oneself as a victim can be highly successful in obtaining goals over the short-term, this method tends to be less successful over time.
+Dutch management scholar Manfred F.R.
+Kets de Vries writes that:

-Victims’ talent for high drama draws people to them like moths to a flame.
-Their permanent dire state brings out the altruistic motives in others.
-It is difficult to ignore constant cries for help.
-In most instances, however, the help given is of short duration.
-And like moths in a flame, helpers quickly get burned; nothing seems to work to alleviate the victims’ miserable situation; there is no movement for the better.
-Any efforts rescuers make are ignored, belittled, or met with hostility.
-No wonder that the rescuers become increasingly frustrated — and walk away.
+Victim playing may also be an attention-seeking technique, as in Münchausen syndrome.

 In political context

-While failing to produce any affirmative values, the fetishistic lack of future is masked up by an excess of confirmation of its own status of victimhood, as noted by the Bosnian political theoretician Jasmin Hasanović, seeing it in the post-Yugoslav context as a form of auto-colonialism, where reproducing the narrative of victimhood corresponds with the balkanization stereotypes, being the very narrative of the colonizer where the permanence of war is the contemporaneity of fear, affirming the theses on eternal hatred thus strengthening ethnonationalism even more.